← All Docs

 Start here when working on a project.
 The brief gives you immediate context without searching from scratch.
 Returns staleness info — if new sources have been added since the brief was generated, it tells you how many.

-Briefs auto-update when new content is ingested into the project (with a 5-second debounce), so they stay current without manual intervention.
+Briefs auto-update when material content is ingested into the project (debounced 60s for projects, 30s for workstreams) so they stay current without manual intervention.
 You can also manually refresh via lore brief generate <project> in the CLI.
+If a regen produces content identical to the previous version, the new version is dropped — the history chain stays dense with signal.

 log

-Log quick status updates, decisions, and progress notes.
-Log entries are searchable via search and included in project briefs.
-They are hidden from list_sources by default (pass include_logs: true to see them).
+Log entries are working memory — quick status updates, decisions in flight, and progress notes.
+Searchable via search and folded into project/workstream briefs at the next material regen.
+Hidden from list_sources by default (pass include_logs: true to see them).

 ParameterTypeRequiredDescription